Windows Server Hardening Checklist

 - Configure both the Microsoft Network Client and the Microsoft Network Server to always digitally sign communications.

-- Disable the sending of unencrypted passwords to third-party SMB servers.
+- Disable the sending of unencrypted passwords to third-party Server Message Block (SMB) servers.

 - Do not allow any shares to be accessed anonymously.

-- Allow Local System to use computer identity for NTLM.
+- Allow Local System to use computer identity for NTLMv2 authentication.

 - Disable Local System NULL session fallback.